-During spring break each year, the Cothran Center leads a group of twelve students on a travel program that emphasizes vocational exploration.
-Not only are global perspectives enlightened, but many students return to campus and the community more attuned to local injustices and struggles and seek ways to connect with organizations that work to solve these problems.
+During spring break each year, the Cothran Center leads a group of twelve students on a travel program that emphasizes vocational exploration and reflection.
+Not only are global perspectives enlightened, but many students return to campus and the community more attuned to other injustices and conflicts.